a14176/ERC721StarTokenDapp/README.md

-# ND1309 C2 Ethereum Smart Contracts, Tokens and Dapps
+# ERC721 Star Token
-**PROJECT: Decentralized Star Notary Service Project** - For this project, you will create a DApp by adding functionality with your smart contract and deploy it on the public testnet.
+This DApp allows interaction with the newly created ERC721 Star Token Contract that has been deployed on to the public rinkeby testnet.

 * Truffle v5.4.33 (core: 5.4.33)
 * Ganache v7.0.1